 A good VPN for Wi-Fi security can save your children from a vast number of threats if they use public or open Wi-Fi hotspots.
 All their connection becomes encrypted and is invisible to any prying eyes that may be sniffing communications.

-Another benefit of these VPNs is they mask your child’s location so no one can trace where your child is, or lives.
+Another benefit of VPNs like Ivacy is that they mask your child’s location so no one can trace where your child is, or lives.
 Open DNS although not a VPN it can be used as an overall web filtering tool at a level that your child would not be able to bypass.
 As well as web filtering this service also gives phishing protection among others.

 Family Safety Tools